-Basically, all LMS are e-Learning platforms but not all e-Learning platforms are LMS.
+Basically, all LMSs are e-Learning platforms but not all e-Learning platforms are LMSs.
 To be honest, the difference is on a quite complex level.
 To understand it let’s take a look at LMS special features:

-- An LMS can be used for a wider range of purposes (create an online training course for a company, or run a certification) and is often a base for educational websites.
+- An LMS can be used for a wider range of purposes (create an online training course for a company, or run a certification) and is often the base of educational websites.

 - While a website is intended to provide information, for the most part, an LMS’s main purpose is to manage it (gather, organize, share, analyze, etc.).

-- An LMS can offer a course creation tool that’s built-in.
+- An LMS can offer a built-in course creation tool.